What is Cohousing?

 An Essential Cohousing Ingredient

 Individual cohousing homes have private kitchens.
-However, the heart of cohousing is the Common House, and the most important activity in the Common House is cooking and eating together several times a week, often with fresh ingrediants from the garden.
+However, the heart of cohousing is the Common House, and the most important activity in the Common House is cooking and eating together several times a week, often with fresh ingredients from the garden.

 The Mediterranean diet is widely considered one of the healthiest possible diets and has produced some of the longest living people on earth.
-Our community values living the healthy Greek life focused on sharing meals made with fresh and local ingredients.
-Not only is cooking with neighbors fun, but not having to cook every day is also fun, especially in Greece where you can instead spend the day swimming at the beach or hiking in the mountains.
+Our community values living a healthy Greek life focused on sharing meals made with fresh and local ingredients.
+Not only is cooking with neighbors fun but not having to cook every day is also fun, especially in Greece where you can instead spend the day swimming at the beach or hiking in the mountains.
 On the days you cook at home for yourself, if you have forgotten to pick up the spices, rest assured your neighbor will probably have both the spices and cooking advice, or you can both go pick your herbs from the gardens.
 Prefer to relax at the taverna, rest assured that if you want company, someone will want to go with you to enjoy the wonderful food and views.

-Rocky Hill Cohousing, Massachussetts USA
+Rocky Hill Cohousing, Massachusetts, USA

 3. Sustainability and Stewardship

-Installing photovoltaic cells at
+Installing photovoltaic cells on the rooftops

 Highline Crossing Cohousing in Colorado, USA